- Mind Tools.com for a variety of resources (many free) to help with work-related, personal development.

 Conflict Style and Communication:

 - A 25-question quiz (scroll to bottom and click on “start”) to help you understand your own conflict style, and strengths and weaknesses of each style, from the US Institute of Peace.
 After completing the quiz online, you can see an interpretation of your responses.

 - You may have a local community mediation or dispute resolution center.
 In addition to providing services for people in conflict, these organizations often provide a range of training opportunities, resources, and speakers to increase skills in communication and conflict resolution.

 - Teleos Leadership Institute, resources and videos on emotional intelligence and leadership

 - Building the Emotionally Intelligent Organization, by Ellen Van Oosten and Richard Boyatzis

 - Dr David M Levy (University of Washington's iSchool) has investigated contemplation, mindfulness, multi-tasking, and information overload.

 - Top 10 Tricks for Dealing with Email Overload, Whitson Gordon, Lifehacker

 Stress Reduction and Positive Thinking

-- LibGuides on Stress, Positive Thinking and Positive Attitude
+- Search the LibGuides Community on a variety of terms like Stress, Positive Thinking and Positive Attitude

 - National Institute for Occupational Safety and Health has a variety of resources on stress at work